nhtsai/notes/_posts/2021-09-05-system-design.md

 ### DNS Traffic Routing Methods
 * **Round Robin**
-    * Pairs an incoming request to a specific machine by circling through a list of servers capaable of handling the request
+    * Pairs an incoming request to a specific machine by circling through a list of servers capable of handling the request
     * May not result in a perfectly-balanced load distribution

 * **Weighted Round Robin**